Contents

 The Maasai people are one of the few remaining nomadic pastoralists in East Africa.

-Their unique lifestyle attracts many people who are visiting Tanzania.
+Their unique lifestyle attracts many visitors to Tanzania.

-The Maasai depend on cattle and their sheep and goats for food and a source of income.
+The Maasai depend on cattle, sheep, and goats for food and income.

-The life of Maasai in Tanzania dates back to the 16 century when they arrived in the northern part of Tanzania.
+The Masai in Tanzania date back to the 16th century, when they arrived in northern Tanzania.

 Maasai don’t hunt wild animals, but they sometimes kill predators like lions.

-The main reason to kill lions is the threat posed by predators to their cattle.
+The primary reason for killing lions is the threat predators pose to livestock.

-It’s possible to visit Maasai village, to learn about their culture, dance, and even the art and craft.
+It’s possible to visit a Maasai village to learn about their culture, dance, and even their art and crafts.

-The best places to see Maasai are the Ngorongoro conservation area or Arusha.
-Learn more about the Maasai people.
+The best places to see the Masai are the Ngorongoro Conservation Area or Arusha.
+Learn more about the Masai people.

 2. Explore the Stone Town of Zanzibar

-Zanzibar Island is a beautiful place to visit in Tanzania for a cultural experience.
+Zanzibar Island is a beautiful destination in Tanzania for a cultural experience.

 With the hybrid culture of coastal people and Arabs.

-This island is one of the UNESCO heritage sites because of its historical significance.
+This island is a UNESCO World Heritage Site due to its historical significance.

 Apart from history, Zanzibar is home to more beautiful beaches than any other part of Africa.